 When discussing her efforts to adapt to the Covid-19 restrictions, Seibold comes across as resolutely upbeat – but she says it’s been a difficult experience.
 “To be honest, I didn’t stay as strong as I usually would.
 It was immensely stressful,” she says.
 “I am very lucky that I have an amazing husband and team of people who I love and trust, and who carried the baton for me.”

 Still, her optimism is never far away.
 “I hope that we can hang on to some of the positives: slower living, more family time and connection, less busyness,” she says.
-“I hope that jobs are restored.
-From a business perspective, I hope that we can continue to adapt and thrive in the new world.”
+“I hope jobs are restored.
+From a business perspective, I hope we can continue to adapt and thrive in the new world.”